 9023.
 Minimum increments

 Output.
-Print the minimum number of operations to get an Arithmetic Progression with common difference as 1.
+Print the minimum number of operations required to transform the array into an arithmetic progression with a difference of 1.

 Sample input 1